needle-mirror/com.unity.entities/Documentation~/ecs_entity_query.md

 ### Change filters

-If you only need to update entities when a component value has changed, you can add that component to the [EntityQuery] filter using the [SetFilterChanged] function.
+If you only need to update entities when a component value has changed, you can add that component to the [EntityQuery] filter using the [SetChangedVersionFilter] function.
 For example, the following [EntityQuery] only includes entities from chunks that another system has already written to the Translation component:

 [!code-cs[change-filter](../DocCodeSamples.Tests/EntityQueryExamples.cs#change-filter)]